-Compared to analog systems, network audio systems have away the lower total cost of ownership and a lot of flexibility.
+Compared to analog systems, network audio systems have away a lower total cost of ownership and a lot of flexibility.
 Retailers no longer have to be compelled to sustain and manage separate systems for announcements and background music, something which will be expensive and time-consuming.

-With no expensive or giant central component controlling every individual unit, there are fewer points at which connection will fail, that decreases the chance of specially trained technicians being sent out to conduct expensive repairs.
+With no expensive or giant central component controlling every individual unit, there are fewer points at which connection will fail, which decreases the chance of specially trained technicians being sent out to conduct expensive repairs.
 Through network audio, every individual unit is a complete system.
-It’s features like onboard intelligence, equalizer, amplifier, digital signal processor, microphone, power supply, and loudspeaker, so that one system may be used for several of the retailers’ needs.
+Its features like onboard intelligence, equalizer, amplifier, digital signal processor, microphone, power supply, and loudspeaker, so that one system may be used for several of the retailers’ needs.

 It has a built-in MP3 player and streaming support which means retailers will play any content locally or online.
 The built-in scheduling functionality for the content ensures the best communication mix.
 And it’s the advantage of starting and stopping automatically, therefore, the store managers can rest knowing the planned announcements are played at the proper time.

 Network audio solely needs one cable for connectivity, power, and communication, which means the systems are easy to put in and connect.
 The audio is already preconfigured for the best sound because of the built-in signal processing, eliminating the need to contact audio specialists throughout the installation.